jspm/jspm.org/pages/js-integrity-with-import-maps.md

 ### A Future with Integrity

-Integrity should be the default for all JS applications, especially those relying on third-party CDNs.
+Integrity should really be the default for all JS applications, especially those relying on third-party CDNs!

-This can then prevent the fallout of attacks like the recent [polyfill.io supply chain attack](https://cside.dev/blog/more-than-100k-websites-targeted-in-web-supply-chain-attack), where users relying on the `polyfill.io` CDN to serve JS code found that code being tampered with to create targeted redirects across all sites embedding these JS polyfills.
+This can prevent the fallout of attacks like the recent [polyfill.io supply chain attack](https://cside.dev/blog/more-than-100k-websites-targeted-in-web-supply-chain-attack), where users relying on the `polyfill.io` CDN to serve JS code found that code being tampered with to create targeted redirects across all sites embedding these JS polyfills.

-To get there, providing integrity must become a first-class part of our JS deployment workflows, which the new `"integrity"` field can help enable.
+To get there, integrity should become a first-class part of our JS deployment workflows, which this new `"integrity"` field can help enable.

 <br />